Kurento/kurento/source/tutorials.rst

 different types of `WebRTC`:term: and multimedia applications.
 Tutorials come in three flavors:

-- **Java**: These show applications where clients interact with Spring-Boot based application, that host the logic orchestrating the communication among clients and controlling Kurento Media Server capabilities.
+- **Java**: These show applications where clients interact with Spring Boot -based applications, that host the logic orchestrating the communication among clients and controlling Kurento Media Server capabilities.

 - **Browser JavaScript**: These show applications executing at the browser and communicating directly with the Kurento Media Server.
-In these tutorial all logic is directly hosted by browser.
+In these tutorials all logic is directly hosted by the browser.
 Hence, no application server is necessary.

 - **Node.js**: These show applications where clients interact with an